- F. DEGREES

 - F5.
 Student Records

-- F5.1 Graduate Council Student Parent Policies
+- F6.
+Student Parent Policies

 All policies and procedures dealing with graduate student progress are monitored by the Degrees office of the Graduate Division.
 Graduate students at Berkeley may be pursuing a Master’s degree or a Doctoral degree.
 In addition, doctoral students may add a Designated Emphasis, a form of interdisciplinary concentration in addition to the doctoral degree.
 Specific policies that govern the Master’s and Doctoral degree programs are discussed first, followed by policies that apply to both.
 Most matters should be referred to the Degrees Office.
 Some requests for exceptions are addressed to the Associate Dean for Degrees, submitted via the Degrees office.